Mathumeena-20/Fullstack-Interview-QA/Python/2-Object-Oriented Programming (OOP) .md

 ---

-## 3. **What is Method Overriding?**
+## 3. **What is Method overloading Method Overriding?**

-### Explanation:

-When a subclass defines a method with the same name as a method in the parent class, the subclass method overrides the parent method.

-**Example:**
+Method Overloading:

+Overloading occurs when twor or more method in the same class have the same name but different parameter

+Method Overriding:
+Overring occurs when the child class provides the own implementation of the method that is already defined in the parentclass **Example:**

 ```python